PrairieLearn/PrairieLearn/docs/getStarted.md

 * click the `Edit` button next to `infoAssessment.json`.

-* select the assessment type to be either `Homework` or `Exam`.
-Read more about the difference between these assessments [here](https://prairielearn.readthedocs.io/en/latest/assessment/#assessment-types).
+* select the [assessment type](assessment.md#assessment-types) to be either `Homework` or `Exam`.
 For this example, we will use `Homework`.

 * change the `title`.
 For example:
 ```json
 "title": "Geometric properties and applications",
 ```

 * you can change the assessment `set`, which is used for better organization of the course instance.
-PrairieLearn has some standardized sets (eg. Homework, Quiz, Exam), and you can also create your own (read details [here](https://prairielearn.readthedocs.io/en/latest/course/#assessment-sets)).
+PrairieLearn has some standardized sets (eg. Homework, Quiz, Exam), and you can also [create your own](course.md#assessment-sets).

 * change the number of the assessment (within its set).
 This number will be used to sort the assessments in the `Assessment` page.